Non-Repainting Policy¶

 How Can You Verify This?

-Common methods traders use to verify non-repainting behavior:
+Common methods users use to verify non-repainting behavior:

 - Replay mode test: Use TradingView's bar replay feature and compare signals as bars form vs. after they're finished